 How do you adjust the underwire?

 If your underwire is digging in or is too big you need to either try a new size or try a new style.
 Not every style works for every breast type.
+Women with different bra sizes will need different styles.
+Not every underwire bra will be a great fit for every bra size.

 How can I make my underwire more comfortable?